jasoben/DogbearHandymanWebsite/content/en/homepage/services.md

 - Home maintenance
 - Interior improvements
 - Technology / wifi / smart-home consultation
+- Custom digital fabrication (e.g. 3D printed replacement knobs)
+- Home organization planning
+- Appliance research and purchase recommendations
 - Whole-house survey

 ### Whole-house survey
 We offer for a flat fee, based on home size, a comprehensive survey of all systems and elements of a house.
 Please note this is not a certified home inspection, which requires a specific license, nor is it a replacement for specialized service inspections such as those provided by HVAC technicians.

 The whole-house survey will give you a holistic sense of what areas of your house might need attention, from us or other service teams.
-If the work can be done by us, then we will include estimates for cost.
+If the work can be done by us, then we will optionally include estimates for cost.